serokell/blog-posts/kframework/article.md

   optimization: True
 ```

-The resulting executable will be slower than the executable built without the support of profiling, because:
+The resulting executable will be slower than the executable built without the profiling support, because:

 1. Profiling has runtime overhead, though it is accounted for in the GHC-generated reports.
 2. Profiling prevents certain optimizations at compile time.
 For example, if a function is designated as a cost centre for profiling, it will not be inlined, and inlining, typically done by GHC for small functions, may unlock further optimizations at compile time.